TimKel/TimKel/README.md

 Hi, I'm Tim. <br>
 Currently enrolled in a software engineering program. <br>
-Completion is due in October of 2022. <br>
+Completion is due in end of 2022. <br>
 Primary languages are <b>Python</b> and <b>Javascript</b> and skilled in HTML/CSS markup.  <br>
 Also familiar with jQuery, Bootstrap and Flask. <br><hr>
 With 15 years of Sales and Leadership experience I plan to add software development to my skillset to continue to elevate businesses and the customer experience. <br>